AUDIT OF THE FINANCIAL STATEMENTS

 The purpose of this schedule to our engagement letter is to set out the basis on which we are to audit the financial statements of the company and the respective areas of responsibility of the directors and of ourselves.

 1.1 As directors of the company, in addition to your general duties specified in sections 170 to 177 of the Companies Act 2006, you are responsible for keeping adequate accounting records that are sufficient to show and explain the company’s transactions and disclose with reasonable accuracy at any time the financial position of the company and to enable you to ensure that the financial statements comply with the Companies Act 2006.
-You are also responsible for preparing financial statements which give a true and fair view, have been prepared in accordance with United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) or IFRSs as adopted by the European Union (if applicable) and the Companies Act 2006 and regulations made under it.
+You are also responsible for preparing financial statements which give a true and fair view, have been prepared in accordance with United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) or, where applicable, UK-adopted international accounting standards or International accounting standards in conformity with the requirements of the Companies Act 2006, and the Companies Act 2006 and regulations made under it.

 1.2 In preparing these financial statements, you are required to: